-It sounds great, but when you get down to it, developing and implementing your own content marketing plan can leave many of us at a loss as to what exactly to do next.
+It sounds great, but when you get down to it, it can leave most of us at a loss to develop and implement your own content marketing strategy as to what exactly to do next.

-Everyone is aware that great content is the key to the kingdom these days, but what steps and emphasis do you need to focus on to make it sing?
-Let’s look at 7 steps to a vibrant and effective content marketing plan!
+Everyone knows that the secret to the kingdom these days is great content, but what steps and attention do you need to concentrate on in order to make it sing?
+Look at seven steps towards a vibrant and effective marketing plan for content!

 7 Steps to an effective content marketing plan that will drive visitors and conversions:

-Determine your audience – Finding out who your ideal audience is turns out to be a necessary first step in deciding how to market to them.
-This can be done a variety of ways; looking at customer behaviors, comments, requests, social interaction, polls and more.
-Once you’ve established your brand demographic, a lot more become possible.
-You’ll have mare targeted content, ads and very likely more conversions.
+Determine your audience – Finding out whom your ideal audience is turning out to be a necessary first step in deciding how to market to them.
+This can be done in a variety of ways; looking at customer behaviors, comments, requests, social interaction, polls and more.
+Once you’ve established your brand demographic, a lot more becomes possible.
+You’ll have more targeted content, ads, and very likely more conversions.